helderasmoreira/labs-lunch-bot/README.md

 `set-owner` - Updates the owner (the person who decided on the restaurant) for the current vote.
 Usage: `set-owner <owner>`

+`current` - Shows the current voting going on, if any.
+Also displays the current time remaining in minutes and number of votes so far.
+Usage: `current`

 `vote` - Cast your vote for the current vote.
 If you do it multiple times within the time the voting is open, your vote will be overwritten.
 Usage: `vote <digit>`

 ## Other commands